transparency-dev/trillian-tessera/storage/posix/README.md

 ## Filesystems

-This implementation has been somewhat tested on both a local `ext4` filesystem and on a distributed [CephFS](https://docs.ceph.com/en/reef/cephfs/) instance on GCP, in both cases with multiple personality binaries attempting to add new entries concurrently.
+This implementation has been somewhat tested on local `ext4` and `ZFS` filesystems, and on a distributed [CephFS](https://docs.ceph.com/en/reef/cephfs/) instance on GCP, in all cases with multiple personality binaries attempting to add new entries concurrently.

+Other POSIX compliant filesystems such as `XFS` _should_ work, but filesystems which do not offer strong POSIX compliance (e.g. `s3fs` or `NFS`) are unlikely to result in long term happiness.

+If in doubt, tools like https://github.com/saidsay-so/pjdfstest may help in determining whether a given filesystem is suitable.